 That's correct, there is no such word, but you sure know it when you see it.
-Unfortunately, we saw a lot of it this past season in sprinkler irrigated corn.
+Unfortunately, we saw a lot of it during some extreme droughts in sprinkler irrigated corn.

 Figure 1.
 Nonuniformity of sprinkler irrigated corn under extreme drought conditions in southwest Kansas in 2011.